rob-robinson/rob-robinson/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-  - Speech recognition system for grading K-12 student Oral Reading Fluency
+  - Speech recognition management system for grading K-12 student Oral Reading Fluency
   - A distributed testing system for School Districts in the United States

 - 🌱 To keep my mind sharp, I’m currently working through ...